PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 =================================

 PCL has a a diverse collections of modules with various algorithms.
-Many of these implementations target a diverse set of facilities such as SIMD, OpenMP, GPU (CUDA) etc. Since each facility has a unique set of interfaces which are often coupled with low level implementation details, so some of them are required to have separate implementations i.e. separate classes:.
+Many of these implementations target a diverse set of facilities such as SIMD, OpenMP, GPU etc. Since each facility has a unique set of interfaces which are often coupled with low level implementation details, so some of them are required to have separate implementations i.e. separate classes.
 The current implementation suffers from a few drawbacks such as:

 1. **Divergent Implementation**